Skip to Main Content

 Funding Circle makes it easy to view loan offers and receive financing.
 First, you’ll visit the website and submit an online application.
 It’s fast and doesn’t impact your credit score.

-If you meet the lenders loan eligibility requirements, an account manager will reach out to answer any questions you may have about the loan offer.
+If you meet the lender's loan eligibility requirements, an account manager will reach out to answer any questions you may have about the loan offer.
 You’ll also need to submit the required documentation to the account manager to proceed with the lending process.

-The final step involves the underwriter reviewing your application and the lender issuing the final approval, closing the loan and disbursing the funds to your business bank account.
+The final step involves the underwriter reviewing your application, the lender issuing the final approval, closing the loan and disbursing the funds to your business bank account.
 Most borrowers hear back within 24 hours regarding a lending decision, but the approval time for SBA 7(a) loan could be up to three weeks.

 Before applying, make sure to have the following material on hand: